konacurrents/SemanticMarkerAPI/README.md

 > [!CAUTION]
 > The ESP devices have a small buffer for accepting JSON messages (about 500 characters) so sending these
 > JSON messages will be cut off if the message is too long (an error as not a valid JSON format.)
+> Also there is currently no security with BLE as anyone that knows the protocol can connect and make updates.

 <details>